-Recently, an HR of a tier 2 company told me his company was having a tough time dealing with the employees.
+Recently, a friend of mine and an HR of a tier 2 company told me that his company was having a tough time dealing with the employees.
 His organisation sacked two employees for their misconduct and behaviour towards fellow employees.
-Moreover, it was found that one of them was also involved in criminal activities.
+Moreover, it was found that one of them was involved in criminal activities.

 Following this issue, the company has recently introduced stringent hiring policies that apply to both internal employees and new talent.